BorgNumberOne/Weishaupt_CanApiJson/README.md

 **x byte(s)** | VA | Value(s) inside the data point / register  (temperatures, pressures, states, date, time, etc...)

-If you have better information or any relevant technical terms (perhaps from the CAN open / CAN bus world), please let us know.
+If you have better information or any relevant technical terms (perhaps from the CANopen / CAN bus world), please let us know.

 Inside the Weishaupt "Gateway WEM-Modbus" I did select just one Modbus TCP register and did sniff the network with the help of Wireshark.
 In Wireshark, I did use this display filter: (frame contains 43:41:50:49 / frame contains "CAPI") to just see the frames with: "CAPI".